Creamy Sausage Gravy

 6. As a Sauce: Not just for biscuits, ladle this over chicken fried bacon, fried chicken, chicken fried steak or even beef wellington.

-Remember that sausage gravy is rich and filling, so you might want to pair it with lighter sides like fresh fruit or a side salad to balance the meal.
+Remember that sausage gravy is rich and filling, so you might want to pair it with lighter sides like fruit salad with a light fruit salad dressing or a side salad to balance the meal.

 overhead shot of spoon over pan of sausage gravy